th-mhmn/boomino/README.md

 app is connected to the api, pagination works fine. animations and add user implemented, too.
+new: single user details implemented: click on user to get info

 responsiveness is not bad, didn't have much time to work on that, too, but maybe I could manage to fix that later on future projects (?)